Did You Know?

 Working With The County

-MOTA also plans to advocate with San Mateo County Planning & Building Department to improve and enforce the current regulations that prohibit destroying a significant tree unless it is diseased or a safety hazard.
+MOTA works with San Mateo County Planning & Building Department to improve and enforce the current regulations that prohibit destroying a significant tree unless it is diseased or a safety hazard.
 MOTA’s goal is to ensure that our trees receive the protection they need and deserve.

 Our Trees As Assets